 Do you consider your current vendor a business partner?

 A supplier should be more than a vendor; they should be a partner, someone who is invested in the success of you and your business.
 If your vendor offers local service, make sure they also offer you products by a trusted brand.
 This gives them the ability to learn your specific needs and pull from their years of experience to provide solutions that effectively and efficiently improve your business.
-Having that local touch also guarantees you are provided with the best product and service—fresh batteries delivered, top-notch warranties offered, regionally focused tips for maintaining performance.
-Batteries are perishable, and time on the shelf reduces time on the green, so makes sure your supplier is good at product rotation to help you get the most life and performance out of each battery.
+Having that local touch also guarantees you are provided with the best product and service—fresh batteries delivered, top-notch warranties offered regionally focused tips for maintaining performance.
+Batteries are perishable, and time on the shelf reduces time on the green, so make sure your supplier is good at product rotation to help you get the most life and performance out of each battery.

 In addition, they should be looking for ways to keep you from risk.
 Does your vendor have a recycling program?
 Lead-acid batteries need to be disposed of properly to prevent any harm to people and the environment.
 Any battery supplier should make it a point to meet or even exceed federal and state transportation and environmental regulations, in order to protect your community and your business.
-Find a supplier that understands the need to create a cleaner, greener world though the proper disposal of spent batteries.
+Find a supplier that understands the need to create a cleaner, greener world through the proper disposal of spent batteries.